ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 Text Categories are a grouping mechanism for Texts.
 Categories can be configured to display in a variety of ways or used as filters in Texts Content Blocks on Project landing pages (see [Layout](../backend/projects.md#texts)).

 Within the Manifold Reader, Category titles appear in a yellow ribbon at the bottom of the page for member Texts.
-Category ribbons do not appear for uncategorized Texts or Texts with the **Published?** field toggled on (see [Editing a Text](../backend/texts.md#general)).
+Category ribbons do not appear for uncategorized Texts or Texts with the **Published?** field toggled on (see [Editing a Text](../backend/texts.md#published)).

-The **+ Create a new category** button opens a drawer from the right where you can add and name a new category.
+The **Create a new category** button opens a drawer from the right where you can add and name a new category.
 Once created, the Category container will appear in the editing pane, ready for Texts to be deposited into it.

 ## Editing a Text

 To edit a Text, click on the title or the pencil icon from within the list of the project’s Texts.
 Each Text loaded to Manifold has its own configurable settings.
 When you select a Text from the Editing Pane, the view will transform, providing new options in the header (see [Interface Overview](../backend/texts.md#header)).

-Managing a Text involves viewing and changing its properties through the following editing panes: **Analytics**, **General**, **People**, **Metadata**, **Styles**, and **Reingest**.
+Managing a Text involves viewing and changing its properties through the following editing panes: **Analytics**, **Properties**, **People**, **Metadata**, **Styles**, and **Reingest**.
 Even when pre-populated by the system, all of the fields in these panes can be modified.

 ### Analytics